Maddcow/Lancache-Pihole/README.md

 1. Copies cache-domains folder to a /tmp folder
 2. Executes create-dnsmasq.sh from the /tmp folser - this is used to update cache-domains
 3. Copies the newly created .conf files to /etc/dnsmasq.d/
-4. Restarts the pihole-FTL service
+4. Restarts the pihole-FTL service or pihole docker
 5. Deletes the /tmp folder

 ## Acknowledgments